yummyamee/weatherfinder/README.md

-# WeatherApp
+# WeatherFinder
-Weather App using OpenWeatherAPI
+Weather Finder Web Application using OpenWeatherAPI
 Link: https://yummyamee.github.io/weatherfinder/

 The Weather Finder is a web application used to find weather of any city or region.